Podcast: what to measure using media monitoring

 Media monitoring is a growing set of technologies that help companies make sense of all the stuff that’s happening around their industries in the world of online communication.
 Technologies like social listening, sentiment tracking, reputation management, social influencer management, and consumer and audience insights give companies a deeper view into how their brand is perceived, and much more.

-On this episode of The Data-Driven Marketer, our guest is Julien Cerutti, Global Senior Director, Meltwater Enterprise, the worldwide leader in online media intelligence, who tells us more about media monitoring.
+On this episode of The Data-Driven Marketer, our guest is Julien Cerutti, Global Senior Director, Meltwater Enterprise, the worldwide leader in online media intelligence, who tells us more about media monitoring technology.

 Media monitoring and intelligence transformation